-The bottom line indicates the change over time in the graduation rate, which is the proportion of first-time, full-time registrants of a four-year program graduating by the end of their sixth year.
+The bottom grey line indicates the change over time in the graduation rate, which is the proportion of first-time, full-time registrants of a four-year program graduating by the end of their sixth year.
+The red line includes both the students who graduated and those who transferred to a second-entry program without getting their first degree by the end of their sixth year.

-- Retention rate: The proportion of entering registrants continuing to the following year.
-The proportion of entering registrants in a 4-year program graduating at the end of the sixth year. - 2.
-Students registered in three-year programs have been excluded.
-Students who continue to an undergraduate professional program are included. - 3.
-Source: Government, Institutional and Community Relations (GICR) using Consortium for Student Retention Data Exchange (CSRDE) methodology.
+- Source: Government, Institutional and Community Relations (GICR) using Consortium for Student Retention Data Exchange (CSRDE) methodology. - Retention rate: The proportion of entering registrants continuing to the following year.
+Graduation rate: The proportion of entering registrants in a 4-year program graduating at the end of the sixth year. - Students registered in three-year programs have been excluded.
+Students who continue to an undergraduate professional program are included.

-Figure B-4-b First Year Retention Rate University of Toronto Compared to Other Public Institutions by Selectivity 2011 Cohort Continuing their Studies in 2012
+Figure B-4-b First Year Retention Rate University of Toronto Compared to Other AAU Public Institutions by Selectivity 2012 Cohort Continuing their Studies in 2013

-The chart below indicates the proportion of U of T's full-time, first-year students who entered into a first-entry four-year undergraduate program in 2011 and continued their studies in Fall 2012, compared to the retention rate cited at highly selective public institutions and Canadian peers.
+The chart below indicates the proportion of U of T's full-time, first-year students who entered into a first-entry four-year undergraduate program in Fall 2012 and continued their studies in Fall 2013, compared to the retention rate cited at highly selective public institutions and Canadian peers.

-The CSRDE survey is based on the premise that an institution's retention and completion rates depend largely on how selective the institution is.
+- Source: CSRDE Report 2014. - The CSRDE survey is based on the premise that an institution's retention and completion rates depend largely on how selective the institution is.
 Therefore, CSRDE reports the retention and graduation results by four levels of selectivity defined by entering students' average SAT or ACT test scores.